 Sales agents must tell you that you can ask them to leave.
 If you do ask an agent to leave, they must leave immediately.

-If you ask a sales agent to leave, they are not allowed to contact you on behalf of the same seller for at least 30 days.
+If you ask a sales agent to leave, they're not allowed to contact you on behalf of the same seller for at least 30 days.
 But some sales agents act on behalf of a few different companies, so they might contact you again on behalf of a different company.

 It's a bit easier on the phone, because you can always hang up on the telemarketer if you don't want to speak with them.
-But if they keep calling you and you keep asking them to stop, that's annoying.
-You can contact the business and ask them not to phone you any more, or the best way to stop unwanted calls is to register on the Do Not Call Register.
+But if they keep calling you despite you asking them to stop, you can contact the business and ask them not to phone you any more.
+You can also register your phone number on the Do Not Call Register.